NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 A comprehensive logging system can identify anomalies and alert or take actions over them if configured for.

-Logs should be **tamper-proof** in order to not be deleted, that is why a separate logging server is a good practive in a network.
+Logs should be **tamperproof** in order to not be deleted, that is why a separate logging server is a good practive in a network.

 **Log forwarding** is the process of sending log data from one system to another.
 This process often aggregates log data from multiple sources into a central location for more accessible analysis and management.